MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 - Support for versions of approval process
 - Publish version approval workflow
 - Handle of work days and public holidays

+> [!NOTE] Depending on your role in the organization, you may need an assigned Microsoft 365 license and a Premium Power Platform license to design, store, and run the cloud services related to the business approvals template.
+Refer to the [setup guide](./setup.md) for specific license requirements.